 Re-format the date

-- Select the Text to Columns feature in Excel, found in the Data tab.
+- If data requires re-formatting, select the Text to Columns feature in Excel, found in the Data tab.

-Note: When using the Custom Delimiter, be sure to insert the appropriate amount of new rows after the original date column.
+Note: When using a custom delimiter, be sure to insert the appropriate amount of new columns after the original date column in advance.
 These new columns will be used to delimit the date.

-Alternatively, use the Date delimiter (step 3 of 3).
+Alternatively, use the Date delimiter (in step 3 of 3).
 Be sure the date format in the menu matches your file's date format.

-- To pull the date back together, paste the following formula to in an empty column:
+- To pull the date back together, paste the following formula into an empty column:

 =DATE(Year Column, Month Column, Day Column)